james-priest/100-days-log/docs/log6.md

 [![App](assets/images/r6d13a-small.jpg)](assets/images/r6d13a.jpg)<br>
 <span class="center bold">Queue</span>

-Although JavaScript has optimized methods on the flatay object to handle data structures, we may be asked to code these in an interview.
+Although JavaScript has optimized methods on the array object to handle data structures, we may be asked to code these in an interview.

-This can be accomplished by creating a class and wrapping the necessary flatay methods.
+This can be accomplished by creating a class and wrapping the necessary array methods.

 [![App](assets/images/r6d13b-small.jpg)](assets/images/r6d13b.jpg)<br>
 <span class="center bold">Queue Class</span>